SeattleTestbed/docs/Operating/CustomInstallerBuilder/Installation.md

   ...
   PROJECT_URL = BASE_URL
   ```
-1. Add the parent directory of your deployed clearinghouse and the Repy runtime directory to your `PYTHONPATH` and make sure `DJANGO_SETTINGS_MODULE` points to your local settings file.
+1. Add the parent directory of your deployed Custom Installer Builder and the Repy runtime directory to your `PYTHONPATH` and make sure `DJANGO_SETTINGS_MODULE` points to your local settings file.

   ```sh
   $ export PYTHONPATH=$PYTHONPATH:/home/cib:/home/cib/repy_runtime